 Despite a difficult political environment during his time as state legislator, Joaquin transcended partisan gridlock to help restore millions of dollars in funding to critical health care and education programs.
 As Vice Chairman of the Higher Education Committee and Democratic Floor Leader in the Texas House, he was also at the forefront in proposing forward-thinking legislative reforms in the areas of mental health, teen pregnancy, and juvenile justice.

 Joaquin serves on the House Armed Services Committee, as well as the House Foreign Affairs Committee.
-He has also been chosen as 2013 co-President for the House freshman Democrats and named Assistant Whip for House Democrats, charged with assisting in rallying members around important legislation.
+He was also the 2013 co-President for the House freshman Democrats and named Assistant Whip for House Democrats, charged with assisting in rallying members around important legislation.

 Outside of the legislative chamber, Joaquin has demonstrated a strong commitment to his community.
 He created the Trailblazers College Tour, personally raising money to send underprivileged students on college visits, giving them exposure to some of the nation’s best institutions of higher education.
 He also created SA READS, San Antonio’s largest literacy campaign and book drive.
 Over 200,000 books have been distributed to more than 150 schools and shelters across the city.
 He has also taught as a visiting professor of law at St. Mary’s University and as an adjunct professor at Trinity University.
 Joaquin is active on several boards of education-related, non-profit organizations, including the National College Advising Corps, and the National Association of Latino Elected and Appointed Officials’ (NALEO) Taskforce on Education.